cric2000/github-issues/README.md

 # Github Issues

-List issues of any repository and generate stats related to it
+List issues of any repository and generate stats related to it, created using the GitHub API and styled with Vuetify.

 ## Demo